Dana Gioia: Criticism and beliefs about poetry

 In 1991, Gioia published the essay, Can Poetry Matter? in the April issue of Atlantic Monthly.
 In the essay, Gioia began with the words, "American poetry now belongs to a subculture.
 No longer part of the mainstream of artistic and intellectual life, it has become the specialized occupation of a relatively small and isolated group.
 Little of the frenetic activity it generates ever reaches outside that closed group.
 As a class, poets are not without cultural status.
 Like priests in a town of agnostics, they still command a certain residual prestige.
 But as individual artists, they are almost invisible."
-Gioia argued thatAmerican poetry had become imprisoned in college and university creative writing programs and as a result, was no longer being read or studied by the vast majority of the American people.
+Gioia argued that American poetry had become imprisoned in college and university creative writing programs and as a result, was no longer being read or studied by the vast majority of the American people.
 Gioia concluded with the words, "It is time to experiment, time to leave the well-ordered but stuffy classroom, time to restore a vulgar vitality to poetry and unleash the energy now trapped in the subculture.
 There is nothing to lose.
 Society has already told us that poetry is dead.
 Let's build a funeral pyre out of the desiccated conventions piled around us and watch the unkillable Phoenix rise from the ashes."

 Writing in 2002, Gioia recalled, "When the original essay appeared in the April 1991 issue of Atlantic Monthly, the editors warned me to expect angry letters from interested parties.
 When the hate mail arrived typed on the letterheads of University writing programs, no one was surprised.
 What astonished the Atlantic editors, however, was the sheer size and intensity of the response.
 Can Poetry Matter? eventually generated more mail than any article the Atlantic had published in decades."

 Music and opera

-Gioia has written three opera libretti.
+Gioia has written five opera libretti.
 His first opera, Nosferatu, with music by Alva Henderson, was jointly premiered by Rimrock Opera and Opera Idaho in 2004.
 His second libretto, Tony Caruso's Final Broadcast, with music by Paul Salerni, won the National Opera Association award for best new chamber opera and was premiered in Los Angeles in 2008.
 Both of these works have been recorded.
-His latest opera, The Three Feathers, with music by Lori Laitman, was premiered by Virginia Tech and Opera Roanoke in 2014.
+His opera, The Three Feathers, with music by Lori Laitman, was premiered by Virginia Tech and Opera Roanoke in 2014.
+His one-act opera for children, Maya and the Magic Ring, was produced by the Lyric Opera of Kansas City in 2025.